TheTylore/DirectoryTools/README.md

 # DirectoryTools
-A repo for testing out Python scripts that are QoL improvements for when I clone/download large filesystems
+A repo for testing out Python scripts that are QoL improvements for when I clone/download large directories.